Muhammed-Talha-Saglam/Netflix-Clone/README.md

 API: https://www.themoviedb.org/

-This app ws made by following a tutorial on Youtube. https://www.youtube.com/c/AmrCodes
+This app was made by following a tutorial on Youtube. https://www.youtube.com/c/AmrCodes